jssuttles/medicom-test-app/README.md

 Folder Structure:
 ```
-+- .idea - used if you have an JetBrains IDE
++- .idea - used if you have a JetBrains IDE
 +- bin - runs the server
 +- config - holds configuration files including DB config files
 +- migrations - holds sequelize migrations including initial table creation